-Imig Music Building
+Imig Music Building, E251

-Much in demand as a recitalist and concert singer, Jennifer has been the soprano soloist in The Messiah with the Berlin Symphony Orchestra, in Dvořák’s Stabat Mater with the Bremer Philharmonic and in a Veteran’s Day concert with the US Army Band at Carnegie Hall.
-In 2008 Jennifer was invited to Brussels to perform with members of the Ictus Ensemble in honor of the 200th anniversary of Ricordi Publishing.
+Much in demand as a recitalist and concert singer, Bird has been the soprano soloist in The Messiah with the Berlin Symphony Orchestra, in Dvořák’s Stabat Mater with the Bremer Philharmonic and in a Veteran’s Day concert with the U.S. Army Band at Carnegie Hall.
+In 2008, Bird was invited to Brussels to perform with members of the Ictus Ensemble in honor of the 200th anniversary of Ricordi Publishing.
 She has been the featured soloist in gala concerts with the Stuttgart Philharmonic at the Stuttgart Konzerthalle and in Luxembourg with the Orchestra of the Warsaw Teatr Wielki.
-In 2010 she made her Alice Tully Hall debut in Orff’s Carmina Burana with the Riverside Choral Society.
-In 2012 Jennifer was the soprano soloist in the world premiere performances of Frank Ticheli’s Songs of Love and Life with conductor Allan McMurray.
-These songs have now been recorded and released on the Klavier label.
-Other recent concert seasons have included the soprano solos in Carmina Burana and Beethoven’s 9th Symphony with the Midland-Odessa Symphony, Mahler’s 2nd and 4th Symphonies with the Boulder MahlerFest, Mozart arias with the Colorado Symphony, and Beethoven’s Elegischer Gesang with the Takacs Quartet.
-The 2015-2016 season will include Messiah with the Boulder Philharmonic, Mozart’s Requiem with the Midland Odessa Symphony and Chorus, a new recording of David Kirtley’s Haiku Songs of Karigane with pianist Mutsumi Moteki, and a return to Lincoln Center for Poulenc’s Gloria with the Riverside Choral Society.
-Jennifer has been a prizewinner in several international competitions, including First Prizes in the Sylvia Geszty Competition, Elisa Meyer Competition, and the Robert Stolz Competition.
-She is a member of the voice faculty at the University of Colorado Boulder.
+In 2010, she made her Alice Tully Hall debut in Orff’s Carmina Burana with the Riverside Choral Society.
+In 2012, Bird was the soprano soloist in the world premiere performances and recording of Frank Ticheli’s Songs of Love and Life with conductor Allan McMurray.
+Highlights of other recent concert seasons have included the soprano solos in Mozart’s Requiem and Beethoven’s 9th Symphony with the Midland-Odessa Symphony, Mahler’s second and fourth symphonies with the Boulder MahlerFest, performances of Vaughn-Williams’ Dona Nobis Pacem and Poulenc’s Gloria at Lincoln Center, Mozart arias with the Colorado Symphony, Chausson’s Chanson Perpetuelle with the Takács Quartet, Shostakovich’s 14th Symphony with Pro Musica Colorado, Bach’s St. Matthew Passion in a semi-staged version with the Boulder Philharmonic Orchestra and Central City Opera, and Elijah in Cape Town, South Africa.
+Bird has been a prizewinner in several international competitions, including first prizes in the Sylvia Geszty Competition, Elisa Meyer Competition and the Robert Stolz Competition.